 Add a little spook to your Halloween party experience with these unsettlingly delicious Halloween finger food recipes.
 What could possibly be more appetizing than witch fingers, lychee eyeballs, and ghost cookies?
 If you’re hoping for more than your typical mini chocolate bars and bite-size candies, concoct something creative, creepy, and captivating this Halloween.
-We've got 24 sweet and savoury Halloween finger food recipes to inspire your party menu.
+We've got 24 sweet and savory Halloween finger food recipes to inspire your party menu.

 Pro tip: If you’re planning a Halloween party and would prefer to take some stress off of yourself, you could always hire a caterer and ask them to use some of these recipes as inspiration instead!

 - 20 Ways to Have the Best Halloween Party Ever

 Here are 24 Halloween finger food ideas to make your Halloween party even spookier!

 These sinister candy apples are a Halloween finger food idea that everyone needs to get on board with ASAP.
 One look at their glistening black gloss will be enough to intrigue anyone you celebrate Halloween with this year.
 This recipe from Simply Delicious Food is easy to follow and amusing to prepare as well.
 Don't be scared to get a little sticky!

 Photo by Chelseasmessyapron.com